 Now that we have transformed the original data, with a yearly-varying GEV, to a single common distribution, we can apply the standard graphical diagnostics.
 For example, we can compare the empirical probabilities and quantiles of $y_t$ to their theoretical counterparts from the Gumbel distribution.
 Fortunately, the usual command in ismev can be used to produce these plots.
-For example, the following code results in the plots shown in Figure 5.3.
-It is clear from these plots that the model allowing for a linear trend in $\mu$ is adequate for our data.
+For example, storing the fit of the non-stationary model in A:

+'''

-A = gev.fit(venice.anmax, ydat = ti, mul = 1, show = FALSE) gev.diag(A)
+A = gev.fit(venice.anmax, ydat=ti, mul=1)

+'''

+and then applying gev.diag:

+> gev.diag(A)